franck-gaspoz/CommandLine.NetCore/README.md

 sample command that output informations about system and console

-get-info -h : help about this command get-info --all : output all infos get-info console : dump infos about console get-info env -l : list of environment variables names and values get-info env varName : dump environment variable value with name varName get-info system : dump infos about system
+-h : help about this command
+--all : output all infos
+console : dump infos about console env -l : list of environment variables names and values env varName : dump environment variable value with name varName system : dump infos about system
 ```

 - run the get-info command: